 LAVVA Plant-Based Yogurt

 This plant-based yogurt from LAVVA may just come the closest to nailing the texture of traditional dairy yogurt—and it has the most intriguing ingredient list of them all.
-Made with magnesium-rich pili nuts (which you’re about to start seeing everywhere), fiber-rich plantains, coconut cream, and 50 billion live active probiotic cultures, it’s absolutely packed with nutrition.
+Made with magnesium-rich pili nuts (which you’re about to start seeing everywhere), fiber-rich plantains, coconut cream, cassava root, and 50 billion live active probiotic cultures, it’s absolutely packed with nutrition.
 It’s low-sugar and gets all its natural sweetness from real foods like whole fruit and vanilla bean.
-Available in seven flavors: original, vanilla, pineapple, strawberry, raspberry, blueberry.
+Available in seven flavors: original, vanilla, pineapple, mango, strawberry, raspberry, blueberry.

 Nancy's Probiotic Oatmilk Non-Dairy Yogurt